IV-Housing/IV_Housing/README.md

 # IV Housing
 * A web app that allows people to post lease offerings, communicate with potential leasers, and help people find potential roommates to live with
 * Essentially, this would replace the UCSB housing facebook group, but more specialized to IV residents.
-* We will be using Next.js as the tech stack that we will be using
+* We will be using Next.js as the tech stack

 #### Members:
 * Mathew Kramsch: mathewkrmasch